DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentsReproducibility.md

 * **Preprocessing and 5-fold cross-validation scripts** to split the data into train/val/test.
   Alternatively, we provide the **precomputed data splits** via Figshare.
 See **[Datasets](../README.md#datasets)**.
 * **Training scripts** for our API models (e.g., Autoencoder, **scMEDAL** variants, Mixed Effects Classifier) and **comparable models**: **scVI**, **scANVI**, **Harmony**, **Scanorama**, and **SAUCIE**.
-* [**Analysis notebooks**](#analysis-notebooks) for post-hoc evaluation (e.g., clustering scores, Genomaps, UMAP plots).
-These notebooks guide you through generating the paper results once latent spaces and reconstruction outputs are available.
+* [**Analysis notebooks**](#analysis-notebooks): for evaluate models (clustering scores, Genomaps, and UMAPs for Figures 2?8) and extract the Random Forest classifier outputs reported in Table 1.
+Use these notebooks to reproduce the paper results once latent spaces and reconstruction outputs are available.

 We also provide in the Figshare: